panzerdp/dmitripavlutin.com/content/posts/060-replace-all/index.md

 result; // => 'goose goose go'
 ```

 `'duck duck go'.replaceAll('duck', 'goose')` replaces all occurrences of `'duck'` string with `'goose'`.
-It's simple and straightforward.
+It's simple and straightforward solution.

 ### 3.1 The difference between *replaceAll()* and *replace()*